swiftlang/swift-evolution/proposals/0376-function-back-deployment.md

 * Only functions that can be invoked with static dispatch are eligible to back deploy, so back deployed instance and class methods must be `final`.
 The `@objc` attribute also implies dynamic dispatch and therefore is incompatible with `@backDeploy`.
 * Explicit availability must be specified with `@available` on the same declaration for each of the platforms that the declaration is back deployed on.
 * The declaration should be available earlier than the platform versions specified in `@backDeploy` (otherwise the fallback functions would never be called).
-* The `@_alwaysEmitIntoClient` and `@_transparent` attributes are incompatible with `@backDeploy` because they require that the function body to always be emitted into the client, defeating the purpose of `@backDeploy`.
-Declarations with `@inlinable` are also restricted from using `@backDeploy` since inlining behavior is dictated by the optimizer and use of the library function when it is available could be inconsistent as a result.
+* The `@_alwaysEmitIntoClient` and `@_transparent` attributes are incompatible with `@backDeploy` because they require the function body to always be emitted into the client, defeating the purpose of `@backDeploy`.
+* Declarations with `@inlinable` _may_ use `@backDeploy`.
+As usual with `@inlinable`, the bodies of these functions may be emitted into the client at the discretion of the optimizer.
+The copy of the function in the client may therefore be used even when a copy of the function is available in the library.

 ### Requirements for the bodies of back deployed functions